raghavmecheri/viper/Proposal.md

 Our goals for Viper are:
 * Python-styled syntax
 * Types and Type Checking
-* Choice of how to incorporate scope (Whitespace or brackets)
+* Choice of how to incorporate scope (whitespace or brackets) -- get rid of Python's tab/spaces issues
 * Arrow Functions/Lambdas

 # Basic Language Details